Guide to Thai Ingredients

 Fresh Thai Herbs and Aromatics

-- Galangal and Ginger – Though these ingredients look alike (in the photo below, galangal is on top and ginger is on bottom), they add different flavors to recipes.
+- Galangal and Ginger – Though these Thai ingredients look alike (in the photo below, galangal is on top and ginger is on bottom), they add different flavors to recipes.
 In many dishes, ginger will work just fine, but a few specify galangal and it’s important to track it down to get the most authentic flavor.
 Galangal has a tart, citrus flavor and is more firm than ginger.
 Typically, you just need fresh galangal if making your own curry pastes.
 Both galangal and ginger are prepared by removing the outer peel (use a peeler or knife).
 Then they are sliced, grated, or minced.

 - Fresh Turmeric – Fresh turmeric has a bright orange or yellow flavor.
 You prepare it much like galangal and ginger as outlined above, though often you can use a spoon to just scrape off the outer peel to avoid wasting much of the colorful flesh.
 You’ll typically only need fresh turmeric if you are making curry paste from scratch.

-- Lemongrass – Lemongrass comes in long stalks that have a citrusy and herbal flavor.
+- Lemongrass – Lemongrass is a Thai ingredient that comes in long stalks that have a citrusy and herbal flavor.
 It adds a bright freshness to many Thai dishes.
 Asian / international markets usually sell big fresh bunches of the stalks that are very affordable and can be up to a foot or two in length.
 Discard the long green part of the stalk and the rough outer layers, so you are using only the several inches of the base with a soft pink color on the inside.
 Many regular grocery stores now sell fresh lemongrass with other fresh herbs in the produce section, but it’s often already sliced down into short pieces that are just the base of the stalk.
 If you can’t find fresh lemongrass, lemongrass paste (which many grocery stores sell in a tube in the refrigerated produce section) makes an okay (not great) substitute.
 If you use the tube, don’t use the measurements provided in a recipe – just add it a little at a time and taste as you go along; some of the pastes are more intense than others.

 - Thai Basil – Asian / international grocery stores sell two types of Thai Basil (both of which have a different flavor than the Italian Basil that is sold at regular grocery stores).
 Most likely you will see these Thai basil varieties labeled as 1) Thai Basil and 2) Thai Holy Basil or Holy Basil.
 Thai Basil has sweet leaves with smooth edges and the stems have a slight purple-red hue (shown in the photo below).
 Thai Holy Basil has leaves with a slightly sour, citrusy flavor and jagged edges.
 (Note: Don’t try to use Italian Basil as a substitute in Thai dishes.
 Instead try using another fresh herb like cilantro or green onions to add a pop of flavor and color.
 Italian basil can give Thai dishes a strange….you know…..Italian flavor.)